bvrigo/Smart-Tank/README.md

 }
 ```

 To better organize the code, we created a subroutine to control the kicking mechanism called “shoot”.
-It starts by calling the sound subroutine, then it turns on the DC motor to kick the ball, wait for a complete rotation, and finally turns off the DC motor.
+It starts by calling the sound subroutine, then it turns on the DC motor to kick the ball, waits for a complete rotation, and finally turns off the DC motor.

 ```C++
 int main(){